JoachimKoenigslieb/take-home-project/README.md

 Firestore is installed with a slightly old version (as-is our codebase :))!
 Docs can be found: https://firebase.google.com/docs/firestore, and you will need v8 version: https://firebase.google.com/docs/firestore/query-data/listen#web-version-8 (this is also a good place to start!)

+Feel free to re-structure the code as you see fit!

 What we hope to see:
 - We expect the code to pass lint (yarn eslint ./src/*)